dyl-joseph/AVDIAR-LoCoNet-ASD/README.md

 ```
 cd utils
 ```
-modify variable "phase" to be val or test
+Modify variable "phase" to be val or test

-then, run:
+Then, run:
 ```
 python get_multiperson_csv.py
 ```